Individual Sessions/Family and Marital Sessions are approximately 50 minutes in length Cancelation Policy:

 Confidentiality All communications between you and your therapist will be held in strict confidence unless you provide written permission to release information about your treatment.
 If you participate in Marital or family therapy, your therapist will not disclose confidential information about your treatment unless all person (s) who participated in the treatment with you provide their written authorization to release.
 (In addition, your therapist will not disclose information communicated privately to him or her by one family member, to any other family member without written permission.)
 There are EXCEPTIONS to confidentiality: Client presents a serious danger physical violence to another person or when a patient is dangerous to him or herself. • Therapist may also be required or permitted to break confidentiality when they have suspect to child, dependent adult or elder abuse.
 In the latter two cases, the therapist is required by law to inform potential victims and legal authorities so that protective measures can be taken.

 Marital/Family Therapy If you participate in marital or family therapy, your therapist will not disclose confidential information about your treatment unless all person (s) who participate in the treatment with you provide their written authorization to release such information.
 However, it is important that you know that your therapist utilizes a “No-Secrets” policy when conducting family or marital/couples therapy.
 This means that if you participate in family, and/or marital/couples therapy, your therapist is permitted to use information obtained in an individual session that you may have had with him or her, when working with other members of your family.
 Please feel free to ask your therapist about “No Secrets” policy and how it may apply to you.
 Therapist Availability/Emergencies You are welcome to phone your therapist in between sessions.
 However, as a general rule, it is in our belief that important issues are better addressed within regular scheduled sessions.
-You may leave a message for your therapist at any time, if you wish your therapist to return your call, please be sure to leave your name and phone number(s), along with a brief message concerning the nature of your call.
+You may leave a message for your therapist at any time, at (951) 249-7288 with office assistant; if you wish your therapist to return your call, please be sure to leave your name and phone number(s), along with a brief message concerning the nature of your call.
 Your therapist will return your phone call as soon as she is able to do so during business hours from Monday through Thursday from 9:00 am - to 5:00 pm (excepts holidays and while a therapist is on vacation).
 If you have an urgent need to speak with your therapist, please indicate that fact in your message.
 In the event of a medical or psychiatric emergency or an emergency involving a threat to your safety or the safety of others, please call 911 to request emergency assistance.
 Some important numbers are: HelpLine at (951) 689-Help (4357) or the National suicide prevention lifeline (800) 273-8255; 988 Suicide and crisis lifeline.

 Click to set custom HTML